Robert Wilson (tenor)

 Robert Wilson (2 January 1907 – 25 September 1964) was a Scottish tenor.
-After beginning his career with the Rothesay Entertainers in Scotland, Wilson joined the D'Oyly Carte Opera Company, with whom he performed from 1931 to 1937.
+After beginning his career with the Rothesay Entertainers in Scotland, Wilson joined the D'Oyly Carte Opera Company, with whom he performed from 1931 to 1937, including several leading roles, while also beginning his recording career.
 He then began a long solo career in concerts, radio, variety and recording, becoming known especially for his performances of Scottish songs.

 Life and career

 Wilson was born in Cambuslang.
 His father, Alexander, was a tailor, and his mother was Marion née McLurg.
 He trained at first as a draughtsman, then, in his twenties, as a professional singer in Glasgow.
 He initially performed for several seasons as part of the Rothesay Entertainers in Scotland.
 At the same time, he sang at Clan concerts and Scottish Festivals.

 In 1931, Wilson joined the D'Oyly Carte Opera Company, at first in the chorus, understudying and occasionally performing the role of the Defendant in Trial by Jury and Ralph Rackstraw in H.M.S.
 Pinafore.
 In 1932, he began to play the Defendant on a regular basis, and soon was also playing the small roles of First Yeoman in The Yeomen of the Guard and Francesco in The Gondoliers, and still substituting occasionally as Ralph.
 At the same time, he was in demand as a recording artist for Parlophone.
 In 1934, he was given the additional principal roles of Hilarion in Princess Ida and Nanki-Poo in The Mikado and moved up to Leonard Meryll in Yeomen, and Marco in The Gondoliers.
 In 1935–36 season, he continued to play the Defendant and shared the roles of Ralph, Nanki Poo, Leonard and Frederic in The Pirates of Penzance.
 That season he also sometimes played the role of Colonel Fairfax in Yeomen and Marco in The Gondoliers.
 He participated in the company's North American tours in 1934 and 1936.
 When Derek Oldham returned to the company in 1936, Wilson's roles were reduced to Defendant, Leonard and Francesco.
 He left the company in 1937.